DeveloperNomis/Medical_Imaging/README.md

        local_dir_use_symlinks=False,
    )
    PY
+6. Next, we load the custom data onto the bw uni cluster.
+If your data is relatively small, you can trasnfer it to your home-directory, otherwise, you should create another workspace for the data.
+   The most easy way to transfer the local data onto the bw uni cluster is to create a SFTP session in MobaXterm.
+New Session with right click in the session window --> SFTP Tab
+   Again type in the remote host just like in SSH: uc3.scc.kit.edu and type in your username.
+Use 22 as Port (should be the default setting).
+Click OK to create and save the session.

-6. The inference scripts for running models like pixtral has to be cloned.
+8. The inference scripts for running models like pixtral has to be cloned.

 - Create a SFTP session for transfering the data to your cluster node.